marcomarinodev/winsome/README.md

 a reWardINg SOcial Media
 ### TODO
 * Configuration file parsing
-* Unregister for RMI Callback when user logs out
 * After log in it is not possible to register, you must log out
 * Set socket timeout
 * Fix prints